Welcome to Anatomy & Physiology!

 - Review the vocabulary list as you go.

-- Do all warm-ups, homework, worksheets, study questions, etc.
+- Do all homework, handouts, study questions, etc.

 - Keep your handouts, lecture summaries, and study questions organized in your composition notebook.